dotnet/wcf/Documentation/developer-guide.md

 Building the repository
 =======================

-The WCF repository can be built from a regular, non-admin command prompt using build.cmd on Windows or build.sh on *nix.
+The WCF repository can be built from a regular, non-admin command prompt using build.cmd on Windows or build.sh on other platforms.
 This build produces assets including a single System.Private.ServiceModel assembly that implements the individual client libraries.

 Microsoft uses this repository to create and publish separate NuGet packages for each library.